phanindra-max/weapon-detector/README.md

 ## What can I do?

 - As my name says, I can detetect weapons(Guns, Rifiles and also Fire).
-- Currently, my developer is looking for friends who ML to collaborate and continue developing project.
+- Currently, my developer is looking for friends who know ML to collaborate and continue developing project.
 - If you're interested, please reach out to that dude.

 ________________________________________